Our First 100 Years

 of

-Founded back in 1966 by Fred Wilson with just six employees, today FG Wilson is a leading global provider of generator sets.
+FG Wilson was founded by Fred Wilson in 1966 with just six employees.
+Today, FG Wilson is a leading global provider of gen sets.

 of